PGallagher69/PiEmotionSensor/README.md

 ## What it's about:

-A Raspberry Pi Emotion Sensor using Cognitive Services, Tweepy, a Scroll pHat HD and a Blinkt.
+A Raspberry Pi Emotion Sensor using Azure Cognitive Services, Tweepy, a Scroll pHat HD and a Blinkt.

 ## Installation Instructions: